paminco/paminco/doc/source/index.rst

         :classes: btn-block btn-secondary stretched-link

     ---
-    :img-top: _static/index_user_guide.svg
+    :img-top: _static/book.svg

-    User Guide
+    User guide
     ^^^^^^^^^^

-    Find examples on how to setup graphs with *paminco*, and calculate equilibira for traffic and gas networks.
+    Find examples on how to set up graphs with *paminco*, and calculate equilibria for traffic and gas networks.

     +++